ladder/ladder/README.md

 => # TODO
 ```

-Note that due to the way Mongoid handles dynamic fields, dynamic properties properties **can not** be localized.
+Note that due to the way Mongoid handles dynamic fields, dynamic properties **can not** be localized.
 They can be any kind of literal, but they **can not** be a relation to a related object.
 They can, however, contain a reference to the related object's URI.

 ### Indexing for Search